-- Spiniphora genitalis larval morphology and instars were described as a diagnostic reference and precursors to the ground plan of Spiniphora larvae taxonomy. - Spiniphora genitalis growth on beef liver were recorded in this study which indicated the biology of this species has been expanded from a specialized mollusc carrion decomposer to a potential forensic indicator. - The developmental duration of Spiniphora genitalis at ambient temperatures (20.0 25.5°C) and relative humidity (71.0 94.5%) were 23 27 h (egg), 162 358 h (larva) and 240 341 h (pupa).
+- Spiniphora genitalis larval morphology and instars were described as a diagnostic reference and precursors to the ground plan of Spiniphora larvae taxonomy. - Spiniphora genitalis growth on beef liver was recorded in this study which indicated the biology of this species has been expanded from a specialised mollusc carrion decomposer to a potential forensic indicator. - The developmental duration of S. genitalis at ambient temperatures (20.0°C-25.5°C) and relative humidity (71.0%-94.5%) were 23 h-27 h (egg), 162 h-358 h (larva) and 240 h-341 h (pupa).